Jay Collins

-Jarrid "Jay" Collins (born April 28, 1976) is an American politician and Army veteran who has served as the 21st lieutenant governor of Florida since August 2025.
+Jarrid Collins (born April 28, 1976) is an American politician and Army veteran who has served as the 21st lieutenant governor of Florida since August 2025.
 A member of the Republican Party, he served as a member of the Florida Senate from 2022 until his resignation in 2025.

 Born and raised in Montana, Collins served in Army Special Forces for over 20 years.
-In 2019, he moved to Florida to raise his family and was elected to the Florida Senate in 2022.
+In 2018, he moved to Florida to raise his family and was elected to the Florida Senate in 2022.
 During his tenure in the state senate, he was a staunch ally of Governor Ron DeSantis.
 In August 2025, he was appointed as lieutenant governor, succeeding Jeanette Nuñez.

 Early life, education and military service

 Collins was born in Scobey, Montana.
 He earned a Bachelor of Science degree in health sciences and pre-medicine from American Military University, and a Master of Science in organizational leadership from Norwich University.